-- 6.1.1 The HRA process requires potential effects to be discussed in-combination with other plans and projects.
-This is to account for cumulative impacts of development plans, where the individual effects of a proposal are screened out due to there being an insufficient magnitude of impact.
-Ultimately, this approach allows the identification of individually small, but cumulatively material effects with the potential to cause LSEs or adverse effects. - 6.1.2 The projects in Table 4 below were screened for likely significant in-combination effects with the Proposed Development, and the screening rationale is presented in Table 5.
-Likely significant in-combination effects could not be screened out for the following projects, and therefore they have been taken forward to Stage 2 appropriate assessment: - Strathy South Wind Farm likely significant in-combination effects on Caithness and Sutherland Peatlands SAC / Ramsar Annex I habitats due to direct impacts associated with the access track upgrade and resulting likely significant in-combination effects on the nationally rare mosses and invertebrates (excluding Oreodytes alpinus) that these habitats support. - Strathy South Wind Farm 'Southern Section' Grid Connection Associated with the Strathy South Wind Farm access track is the Strathy South Underground Cable (UGC).
+- 6.1.1 The HRA process requires potential effects to be assessed in-combination with other plans and projects.
+This is to account for cumulative impacts of a number of plans and/or projects of a similar nature, where the individual effects of a proposal are screened out due to there being an insufficient magnitude of impact.
+Ultimately, this approach allows the identification of individually small, but cumulatively material effects with the potential to cause LSEs or adverse effects. - 6.1.2 The projects in Table 4 below were screened for likely significant in-combination effects with the Proposed Alignment, and the screening rationale is presented in Table 5.
+Likely significant incombination effects could not be screened out for the following projects, and therefore they have been taken forward to Stage 2 appropriate assessment: - Strathy South Wind Farm likely significant in-combination effects on Caithness and Sutherland Peatlands SAC / Ramsar Annex I habitats due to direct impacts associated with the access track upgrade and resulting likely significant in-combination effects on the nationally rare invertebrates (excluding Oreodytes alpinus) that these habitats support. - Strathy South Wind Farm 'Southern Section' Grid Connection Associated with the Strathy South Wind Farm access track is the Strathy South Underground Cable (UGC).
 The UGC will be constructed in conjunction with the upgrade of the access track with the route falling within the disturbed ground created from the construction of the existing track.
-The areas of disturbed ground were mapped as part of the Strathy South Wind Farm's planning submission and ground truthed for the purpose of the UGC's HRA.
-Likely in-combination effects are as described for the Strathy South Wind Farm and given the location of the UGC these have been considered singularly for the purpose of this assessment. - 6.1.3 Strathy South Wind Farm 'Northern Section' Grid Connection Proposed Alignment and Strathy South Wind Farm 'Northern Section' Grid Connection Alternative Alignment both have two towers that are located within the Caithness and Sutherland Peatlands SAC / Ramsar, although the majority of both grid connection options have been designed to avoid the designated site by routeing around the northern boundary.
-It is therefore likely that there will be direct and indirect impacts within the designated site, albeit likely limited in magnitude, and there is potential for incombination LSE with the Proposed Development.
-However, as the EIAs for these projects have not yet been completed, it is not possible to quantify the direct and indirect impacts to designated habitats or determine whether Annex I or qualifying features are affected, and there is therefore insufficient information to inform LSE screening at this stage.
-These two projects are therefore screened out of the in-combination LSE assessment, with the reasonable assumption that the HRA's for these projects will need to consider in-combination LSE with the Proposed Development.
+The areas of disturbed ground were mapped as part of the Strathy South Wind Farm's section 36 submission and ground truthed for the purpose of the UGC's SHRA.
+Likely in-combination effects are as described for the Strathy South Wind Farm and given the location of the UGC these have been considered singularly for the purpose of this assessment. - Strathy Wood Wind Farm Grid Connection This section of OHL passes directly south from the Proposed Alignment to a new CSE compound near the consented Strathy Wood Wind Farm substation.
+The OHL passes for approximately 3 km through the Caithness and Sutherland Peatlands SAC and Ramsar sites and has direct and indirect effects on qualifying habitats of the designated sites.